ktomk/pipelines/README.md

     recursion, preventing execution until system failure.
 * `PIPELINES_PARENT_CONTAINER_NAME` - name of the container name
-    if it was already set when the pipeline started (pipelines inside pipeline).
+    if it was already set when the pipeline started (pipelines inside pipeline "pip").
 * `PIPELINES_PIP_CONTAINER_NAME` - name of the first (initial) pipeline
     container.
-Used by pipelines inside pipelines (pip).
+Used by pipelines inside pipelines ("pip").
 * `PIPELINES_PROJECT_PATH` - path of the original project as if it would be used for `--deploy`  with `copy` or `mount` so that it is possible inside a pipeline to do `--deploy mount`